 This course introduces the participants to correctional reports and correctional report writing.
 It also includes the purpose of reports and the components necessary for an acceptable report.
 The participants will learn how to write reports based on the five (5) elements of successful report writing.
-Participants will also learn how to complete Misconduct Reports and Incident Reports based on scenarios.
+Evidence and crime scene basics as well as proper completion of an evidence tag are also included.

 An overview of the Department’s procedures with regard to the safety and sanitation of the facilities, staff, and inmates.
 The instructor also discusses how the policies of the Department are applied/measured to ensure the goals of the Department are met and maintained.

 This course explains which body fluids carry pathogens, how to protect yourself from them and what to do if exposed.